AIMultipleAIMultiple

 Large organizations must manage thousands of software vulnerabilities and misconfigurations.
 AI assists in vulnerability scanning and management by automating the scanning of systems and applications for known weaknesses and by prioritizing which vulnerabilities to fix first.

-Machine learning models can assess not just a vulnerability’s severity score, but also contextual risk factors – for example, whether there are active exploits in the wild, whether the vulnerable system is business-critical, or if an attacker is likely to target it.
+Machine learning models can assess not only a vulnerability’s severity score, but also contextual risk factors, such as whether there are active exploits in the wild, whether the vulnerable system is business-critical, or if an attacker is likely to target it.
 AI can even predict which vulnerabilities are likely to be exploited soon based on trends, helping teams remediate proactively.

-Additionally, AI can streamline patch management by recommending or even automatically applying patches and configurations in a safe order.
+Additionally, AI can streamline patch management by recommending or even automatically applying patches and configurations in a safe and ordered manner.

 Real-life example: U.S government agency and tenable

 A U.S. state government agency modernized its cybersecurity with Tenable.sc Continuous View to address phishing threats, regulatory mandates (IRS 1075/NIST 800‑53), and a distributed workforce.
-The shift enabled automated, real-time vulnerability management and patch prioritization.
+The shift enabled automated, real-time vulnerability management and prioritization of patches.

 Tenable.sc provided continuous visibility across all device types.
 Its AI-driven analysis highlighted high-risk systems, such as endpoints with outdated antivirus software.
 The claimed key outcomes included:12